A man with a beard popping his head out from in front of a computer.

 Working Hours, Holidays, and Leaves

-Standard working hours in Thailand are 8 hours on weekdays, typically from 8:30 AM to 4:30 PM, with an hour for lunch.
-Following the impact of COVID-19, many companies adopted more flexible hours, allowing employees to start as late as 11 AM and conclude at 7 PM.
+Standard working hours in Thailand are 8 hours on weekdays, typically from 8:30 AM to 5:30 PM, with an hour for lunch.
+Following the impact of COVID-19, some companies have adopted more flexible hours, allowing employees to start as late as 11 AM and conclude at 7 PM.

 This flexibility should be adapted to what’s best for your company.